ehsu4220/CyberEffects_IPDIM/README.md

 # CyberEffects_IPDIMG
 CyberEffects Capstone - Intellectual Property Defense via Illegal Methods Group (IPDIMG)

 This is a simulation of a legally questionable way of determining whether intellectual property was not properly deleted after employment termination.
 Our capstone utilizes a vulnerability in Adobe Reader ver.
 8.2.0 where payloads can be embedded into a .pdf file, and executed once opened in the vulnerable PDF reader.
-With this initial

 ## Vulnerable Target